Ho-Ro/Z80-MBC2/README.md

 [`tnylpo`](https://gitlab.com/gbrein/tnylpo).
 This tool is not a full-blown CP/M emulation, but it executes CP/M 2.2 `*.COM` files and accesses data from the Linux file system.
-You need the version from my [GitLab fork](https://gitlab.com/Ho-Ro/tnylpo) if you want to handle also UPPER case file names.
+You need the version from my [fork](https://github.com/Ho-Ro/tnylpo) if you want to handle also UPPER case file names.
 To build type `make` - the full build finishes within few seconds.
 Then I pull in the new `TESTCPMX.COM` via `XMODEM` or `KERMIT` from CP/M and can test it.
 When it's all ok then I transfer also the modified